On This Page

 Company Information

-Deepdoctection is an open-source project authored by Dr. Janis Meyer.
+Deepdoctection is an open-source project authored by Dr. Janis Meyer, an independent ML engineer and consultant.
+Meyer holds a PhD in mathematics from TU Berlin and spent 13+ years in financial services across data warehousing, risk control, regulatory reporting, and internal audit before building Deepdoctection to solve the practical problem of extracting structured data from investment documents.
 No company, organizational affiliation, commercial support tier, or enterprise roadmap has been identified in available sources.
 The project is distributed under Apache License 2.0 with no stated funding history.